Keane-Tan/JimHardwareStudy/cosmicAnalysis/README.md

 `python timeDifference.py -d [filename].root -s`
 using only the single-PE events.

 This document needs to be updated.
-Also, now we are using a different computing environment that doesn't have the mplhep module, so scripts that use mplhep will not work.
-See cosmicTimeDifference_lfilter.py to get the function that can be used in place of the mplhep functions.